 New Feature: Compare specific site collections using new filtering option

-Here at Cogmotive, we are constantly adding to both the range of reports we offer, and the additional features and capabilities to make sure you can get exactly the information you need on Office 365.
+Here at Quadrotech, we are constantly adding to both the range of reports we offer and the additional features and capabilities to make sure you can get exactly the information you need on Office 365.
 Our latest addition is the option to filter reports for any combination of site collections.
-A site collection contains a single top level site and multiple sub-sites below it, that share common navigation, template galleries, content types, web parts and permissions.
+A site collection contains a single top-level site and multiple sub-sites below it, that share common navigation, template galleries, content types, web parts, and permissions.
 Until now, if you had a number of SharePoint site collections you could see reports either for all of them, or just one.

-While this was useful if you needed to drill-down into a single SharePoint site, or get an organisation-wide overview, it had limitations in terms of getting exactly the data you needed – but not anymore.
+While this was useful if you needed to drill-down into a single SharePoint site or get an organization-wide overview, it had limitations in terms of getting exactly the data you needed – but not anymore.

 With the new filtering capabilities, you are now able to generate reports for just the specific site collections you want to see, enabling you to get the data you need quickly and easily.
 The possibilities are endless!